hiveot/hivekit/docs/modules.md

 - low, features that are not requested
 - not planned, features that are rely on unavailable hardware or software

-## Messaging Transport Modules
+## Transport Modules

-The role of a message transport module is to convert a message between two formats.
-For example, a WoT WSS module can receive WoT compatible websocket messages over TLS and converts them to SME messages, and returns a response in the WoT WSS format.
-Most of these modules are available as a client and server.
+The role of a transport module is to convert transport protocol messages into SME messages and vice versa.
+For example, a WoT WSS (websocket) module can receive WoT compatible websocket messages over TLS and converts them to SME messages, and returns a response in the WoT WSS format.
+Most modules contain a server along with a client API.

-### HiveOT UDS IPC Messaging Client and Server Modules
+### HiveOT UDS IPC Transport Module

 Status: planned, priority medium